cubicleDowns/ChitChat/README.md

 ChitChat
 ========

-ChitChat uses the HTML5 feature 'postMessag' to communicate messages across iframes in a single window.
+ChitChat is a lighweight simple JavaScript library that uses the HTML5 postMessage feature to communicate messages across iframes in a single window.

 ###ChitChat library goals:###
 1. lightweight